 This paper analyzes the overheads incurred in the exploitation of loop-level parallelism using Java Threads and proposes some code transformations that minimize them.
-Avoiding the intensive use of Java Threads and reducing the number of classes used to specify the parallelism in the application results in promising performance gains that may encourage the use of Java for exploiting loop-level parallelism.
+The transformations avoid the intensive use of Java Threads and reduce the number of classes used to specify the parallelism in the application (which reduces the time for class loading).
+The use of such transformations results in promising performance gains that may encourage the use of Java for exploiting loop-level parallelism in the framework of OpenMP.
 On average, the execution time for our synthetic benchmarks is reduced by 50% from the simplest transformation when 8 threads are used.
 The paper explores some possible enhancements to the Java threading API oriented towards improving the application-runtime interaction.